-There are the sole proprietorships, the companies, and the partnerships.
+There are sole proprietorships, companies, and partnerships.
 The partnerships are divided into general partnerships (Go-mei Gaisha) and limited partnerships (Go-shi Gaisha).
 The companies may be joint stock companies (Kabushiki Kaisha) or limited liability companies (Goudou-Gaisha).

 Our company registration specialists in Japan can offer you more information about each type of company and can help you choose the most suitable one for your business needs.